crystallabs/virtualdate/README.md

 ## Introduction

 VirtualDate is a companion project to [virtualtime](https://github.com/crystallabs/virtualtime).
-It is used for complex and flexible, and often recurring, time/event scheduling.

-VirtualTime implements the low-level time matching and finding/generating component.

-VirtualDate implements the high-level part, the actual items one might want to schedule, with additional options and fields.
+VirtualDate implements the high-level part, the actual items one might want to schedule, with additional options and fields, and with the support for complex and flexible, and often recurring, time/event scheduling.

 The class is intentionally called `VirtualDate` not to imply a particular type or purpose (i.e. it can be a task, event, recurring appointment, reminder, etc.)

-Likewise, it does not contain any task/event-specific properties -- it only concerns itself with the matching and scheduling aspect.
+Likewise, it does not contain any task/event-specific properties -- it only concerns itself with the scheduling aspect.

 ## Usage